My AI policy

-If you’ve spotted the little logo (via notbyai.fyi) at the bottom of my website, perhaps you’ll guess that I take seriously the importance of transparency around the use of artificial intelligence in counselling and psychotherapy.
+I’ve included the small icon (via notbyai.fyi) at the bottom of my website as an indication that I take seriously the importance of transparency around the use of artificial intelligence in counselling and psychotherapy.

 This page is intended to offer a brief guide to how I do and don’t (but mainly don’t) use AI in my work.